StephenJudeD/Generative-AI-Advanced-RAG-Model-using-Orwells-1984/README.md

 * Efficiency: Longer documents require more computational resources during training and inference.
 Data Exploration: Analyzing token lengths helps researchers understand the characteristics of their text data.

-Code Explanation:

-The code below performs the following steps:
-* Initializes a tokenizer using the pretrained model “thenlper/gte-large”.
-* Computes the token lengths for each document in the docs_processed list.
-* Creates a histogram to visualize the distribution of token lengths.

 Histogram:

 ![Histo](./histogram.png)